 The county’s unofficial results show that George Fuller won re-election as McKinney mayor.
 He leads the other two candidates with 67% of the vote.
 His opponents Jimmy R. Stewart and Tom Meredith collected 2% and 31% of the votes.

-Over in District 1, Justin Beller received 41% of the vote.
-Cris Treviño collected 19% of the vote, Johnny Moore collected 8% and Stan Penn collected 32%.
-There will be a runoff election between Beller and Penn on June 5.
+Over in District 1, Justin Beller received 41% of the vote, Cris Treviño collected 19% of the vote, Johnny Moore collected 8% and Stan Penn collected 32%.
+There will be a runoff election between Beller and Penn.

 Dr. Gere’ Feltus, District 3 candidate, is the projected winner with 52% of the vote.
 Her opponent Vicente Torres got 48% of the vote.
 At Large 1 incumbent Charlie Philips is the projected winner with 60% of the vote.
 His opponent Brian J. Magnuson got 40% of the vote.

 For Place 1 on the McKinney ISD Board of Trustees, incumbent Maria McKinzie will be replaced by her opponent Larry Jagours.
 McKinzie got 45% of the vote, while Jagours got 55%.
-Place 2 incumbent Philip Hassler won re-election with 63% of the vote.
-His opponent Anthony Congine got 37% of the vote.
+Place 2 incumbent Philip Hassler won re-election with 63% of the vote, and his opponent Anthony Congine got 37% of the vote.

 The school board’s Place 3 incumbent Kathy Livezey is projected to be replaced with her opponent Chad Green.
 Livezey got 38% of the vote, Green got 50% and Erwin Garcia received 13%.
 Harvey Oaxaca is the winner for the board’s Place 7 with 48% of the vote.
 He ran against Serena Ashcroft, Joy Booth and J.B.
 Franze.